darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

 ## Benefits

 * Encrypted using same algorithms as Signal.
+* There are no identities.
+You cannot see who is in the chat.
 * Completely anonymous.
-You can rename yourself easily so messages are unlinkable.
+You can rename yourself easily by using the command `/nick foo`.
+This means all messages are unlinkable.
 * God-fearing based CLI without soy gui shit.
 * p2p decentralized.
+* Optionally run it over Tor or Nym for network level anonymity.

+Therefore this is the world's most strongly anonymous chat in existence.
+Nothing else exists like it.

 ## Installation